 A surrealistic time and space

 Whether it’s the soft clocks of Salvador Dalí’s La persistència de la memòria or the almost three-dimensional and multi-perspective movement of Umberto Boccioni‘s The City Rises in the art field.
 Whether it’s the Joycean stream of consciousness in literature or jazz improvisation in music.
-What is certain is that, at the beginning of the XX century, linear time breaks down, dissolves, explodes.
+What is certain is that, at the beginning of the XX century, linear time breaks down, dissolves, and explodes.

-“My novel is like an atomic bomb”, says Julio Cortázar, somehow echoing William Onyeabor‘s Atomic Bomb psychedelic song.
+“My novel is like an atomic bomb,” says Julio Cortázar, somehow echoing William Onyeabor‘s Atomic Bomb psychedelic song.

 The disorder of the world is the disorder of the book.
 In a succession of incongruent and anti-academic episodes, the challenge is addressed again and again to the reader.
-Rayuela is an opera mondo (in Franco Moretti‘s definition) with the same inspiration as Jorge Luis Borges’ stories but with a completely different style – more open, disruptive, explosive.
+Rayuela is an opera mondo (in Franco Moretti‘s definition) with the same inspiration as Jorge Luis Borges’ stories but with a completely different style – more open, disruptive, and explosive.

-The reading playful approach is the same as Cortázar had when he was writing.
+The playful reading approach is the same as Cortázar had when he was writing.

-“There has to be rhythm, swing when I work”, he said, “otherwise it means I have to start over.”
+“There has to be rhythm, swing when I work,” he said, “otherwise it means I have to start over.”
 The best way to read Rayuela is to be carried away by improvisation.